YouChange/3D-TC2/README.md

 Download to the dataset folder: `./data/nuscenes/`.

 #### 3. Attack the dataset for object detection
+In our paper, we assume historical scenes are not poisoned and performed single-frame injection attack.
+To do that, you can randomly pick some scenes from the **temporally attacked dataset** here: Link.
+Then replace corresponding benign LiDAR scenes in `./data/nuscenes/mini/sweeps/` .
+If you want to replicate our results, please make sure only the current scene is poisoned and historical scenes(past 20 scenes) are benign.
+Alternatively, you can use poisoned dataset for **object detection** while use benign dataset for **motion prediction**.

-In our paper, performed single-frame injection attack.
-You can also customize your own poisoned LiDAR dataset via other attack methods.
+Also, you can customize your own poisoned LiDAR dataset via other types of attack methods.

-Here is our customized dataset(Including LIDAR_TOP_attack_car, LIDAR_TOP_attack_ped and LIDAR_TOP_attack_cyl):

 #### 4. Object detection
 Please feed your poisoned dataset to any kinds of 3D object detectors and get predictions.

 Our detection results after running OpenPCDet(https://github.com/open-mmlab/OpenPCDet.git) can be found in `./detection` folder.

-#### 5. Object-Motion prediction
+#### 5. Motion prediction
-In our paper, we assume historical scenes are not poisoned.
-Therefore, to replicate our work, using benign LIDAR_TOP in `./data/nuscenes/` would work.

-Our preliminary implementation of a 3D-TC2 prototype uses pretrained MotionNet(https://github.com/pxiangwu/MotionNet) to detect anomalies:
+Our preliminary implementation of a 3D-TC2 prototype uses pretrained MotionNet to detect anomalies:
 ```
 python TC2.py --data ./data/nuscenes/mini/ --version v1.0-mini --modelpath model.pth --net MotionNet --savepath log
 ```

+If you find `model.pth` corrupted, please download one from MotionNet offical website: https://github.com/pxiangwu/MotionNet .

 #### 6. Further exploration
 These are some potential directions you might want to further explore:

+-Temporal attacks
+If you want to perform stress tests on the motion predictor, you can also poison historical scenes at the same time to perform consecutive/temporal attacks.
+To do that, you can select more scenes from  the **temporally attacked dataset** to ensure historical scenes are poisoned to influence motion predictions for the current scene.

 -Other motion predictors.
 Other pretrained motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good targets.

--Temporal attacks
-If you want to perform stress tests on the motion predictor, you can also poison historical scenes at the same time to perform consecutive/temporal attacks.
-To do that, we also prepared temporally attacked dataset(Including LIDAR_TOP_attack_car, LIDAR_TOP_attack_ped and LIDAR_TOP_attack_cyl) here: Link

 ## Reference